AVS-Orchestration/avs-toolkit/vs-000-template.md

     - step: 2
       action: "The primary production or transformation step."
       validation_rule: "Forensic check to ensure zero hallucinations."
+    - step: 3
+      action: "syncthesize the collected information into a business report"
+      validation_rule: "The report is professionally formatted in Markdown"

-# CONTEXT MANIFEST: The "Bill of Materials" for the Information Hunt.
+## CONTEXT MANIFEST: The "Bill of Materials" for the Information Hunt

 context_manifest:

+  - key: "web_research"
+    description: "Real-time data fetched from the internet using Gemini Search."
+    search_query: "Current market news and competitor news for the `Agentic Value Stream`."

   - key: "primary_context"
     description: "The main source document."
     default_path: "path/to/source.md"

-  - key: "reference_data"
-    description: "Supporting data for the agent."
-    default_path: "path/to/reference.pdf"

-# PRODUCT: The expected deliverable.
+## PRODUCT: The expected deliverable

 product:
   type: "Analysis/Document"